-DEFINITION: A disaster is any event which will generate patients in numbers
+DEFINITION: A disaster is any event which will generate patients in numbers greater than can be managed by normal patient care systems.

 - 1. The appropriate hospital administrator will notify the Director of Pharmacy during business hours.
 The Director will mobilize the Pharmacy staff.
 After hours the Administrative Pharmacist on call will be notified. - 2.
-It becomes the responsibility of the Administrative Pharmacist on call to mobilize the Pharmacy staff after normal business hours. - 3.
-The notification system (Fig. 2) indicates the individual(s) each staff member is to contact during a disaster. - 4.
-The Director or Administrative Pharmacist on call will notify the individual(s) indicated on the notification system.
-The notified staff member in turn will notify the next individual(s) on the list.
-If an individual cannot be reached, the subsequent individual on the list will be contacted.
+It is the responsibility of the Administrative Pharmacist on call to mobilize the Pharmacy staff after normal business hours.